blink1073/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

-   - Note that even in the streaming protocol, a monitor in this state will wait for an application operation to `request an immediate check`_ or for the heartbeatFrequencyMS timeout to expire before begining the next check.
+   - Note that even in the streaming protocol, a monitor in this state will wait for an application operation to `request an immediate check`_ or for the heartbeatFrequencyMS timeout to expire before beginning the next check.

-See the pseudocode in the `Monitor thread` section.
+See the pseudocode in the ``Monitor thread`` section.

 Note that this rule applies only to server checks during monitoring.
 It does *not* apply when multi-threaded